maximtrp/scikit-posthocs/README.rst

 Compatibility
 -------------

-Package is compatible with Python 2 and Python 3.
+Package is compatible with only Python 3.

 Install
 -------